atapas/theme-builder/README.md

 # Theming System
 👋 Hey, There!

-The theming system helps you in building a theme of your choice and apply it to test live.
+The theming system helps you in building a theme of your choice and apply it to test it live.
 Why wait?
 Just give it a try.

-# How does it work?
+# 🤔 How does it work?

 You can switch between the available themes.